vocdoni/.github/profile/README.md

 **https://vocdoni.io/developers/docs/**

-## Main repositories

- - [**vocdoni-app**](https://github.com/vocdoni/vocdoni-app): The Vocdoni digital voting application.
-It provides the user-facing platform for organizations to create and manage secure voting processes.
- - [**saas-backend**](https://github.com/vocdoni/saas-backend): Backend powering the Vocdoni SaaS platform and API.
- - [**vocdoni-node**](https://github.com/vocdoni/vocdoni-node) and [**vocdoni-sdk**](https://github.com/vocdoni/vocdoni-sdk): Core implementation of the Vocdoni voting protocol and distributed node infrastructure, written in Go, and the TypeScript SDK for interacting with the Vocdoni API and voting protocol.

 ## DAVINCI

 Vocdoni is also developing **DAVINCI — Decentralized Autonomous Vote Integrity Network with Cryptographic Inference**, the next generation of our voting protocol.